xzha/ECCDH3DES/README.md

 Documentation for the hardware design can be found in the docs folder.

-Team Members: Nico Bellante, Lucas Dahl, Manish Gupta, Xiong-Yao Zha
+Team Members: Nico Bellante, Lucas Dahl, Manish Gupta, Xiongyao Zha